IMPRINT AND PRIVACY

 Each data subject shall have the right granted by the European legislator to obtain from the controller without undue delay the rectification of inaccurate personal data concerning them.
 Taking into account the purposes of the processing, the data subject shall have the right to have incomplete personal data completed, including by means of providing a supplementary statement.

-If a data subject wishes to exercise this right to rectification, they may, at any time, contact any employee of the controller.
+If a data subject wishes to exercise this right to rectification, they may, at any time, contact the controller.

 d) Right to erasure (Right to be forgotten)